compsecmonkey/Reading-List/README.md

 ## Science, Technology, Engineering, Math

-* The Last Warrior: Andrew Marshall and the Shaping of Modern American Defense Strategy :heavy_minus_sign: Andrew Krepinevich, Barry Watts
+* Blood, Sweat, and Pixels :heavy_minus_sign: Jason Schreier
 * The Pleasure of Finding Things Out :heavy_minus_sign: Richard P. Feynman
 * A Seat At The Table: IT Leadership in the Age of Agility :heavy_minus_sign: Eric Martin
 * The Code: Silicon Valley and the Remaking of America :heavy_minus_sign: Margaret O'Mara